A HISTORY OF WOMEN'S JOBS

 Women's Jobs in the 19th Century

 In 1874 the first successful typewriter went on sale and the telephone was invented in 1876.
-These two new inventions meant more job opportunities for women.
-In the late 19th century new technology created more jobs for women.
-Ultimately technological and economic change transformed the lives of women.
+These two new inventions meant new job opportunities for women.

-In 1849 an American, Elizabeth Blackwell became the first woman to gain a medical degree.
-In Britain the first woman to qualify as a dentist was Lilian Lindsay in 1895.
+In the USA the first woman to qualify as a doctor was Elizabeth Blackwell in 1849.
+In 1859 she became the first woman to have her name entered in the British General Medical Council's medical register.
+In Britain, the first woman to qualify as a dentist was Lilian Lindsay in 1895.
 The first woman to qualify as an architect in Britain was Ethel Charles in 1898.
+Meanwhile, Alice Guy-Blache was the first woman film director.
+She directed her first film in 1896.

 There were also many famous women writers in the 19th century.
 Among them were Jane Austen, the Bronte sisters, Elizabeth Gaskell and George Eliot (Mary Anne Evans).